AderynGH/Cobblemon-BPZ/Error Handling.md

 Problem: Mods are not loaded correctly (A) or/
 The wrong mods are loaded (B)

-Fix (A.1): Check which version of minecraft is launched, to correctly load the mods the version has to be fabric loader 1.19.2.
+Fix (A): Check which version of minecraft is launched, to correctly load the mods the version has to be fabric loader 1.19.2.

-Fix (A.2): There is a JDK included in the drive, sometimes installing this version corrects bugs.

 Fix (B): If you have previously installed mods inside of your mods folder, delete them and only have the mod pack files inside of the folder.